lnurl/luds/XX.md

 * `withdrawLink` is a raw, non bech32-encoded URL as described in [LUD-17](17.md), pointing at the `SERVICE`'s `withdrawRequest` LNURL endpoint (the informational one, not the mutating `callback` defined below).
 Appending `?k1=<preimage>&amount=<msat>` to it yields a bearer note.

+`SERVICE` MAY additionally signal a fee it withholds on minting, so a `WALLET` can warn the payer up front that the note it ends up holding may be worth less than the invoice it just paid.
+It does so with an extra `["text/plain", "Mint fees: <base_fee_msat>,<fee_percent_ppm>"]` entry in the `metadata` array. `base_fee_msat` is a flat amount withheld from every mint, `fee_percent_ppm` is withheld on top of it in parts-per-million of the amount paid, e.g. `Mint fees: 1000,2000` means a flat 1 sat plus 0.2% of the invoice amount.
+A `WALLET` that recognizes the `Mint fees: ` prefix can display the expected note value before paying: `amount - base_fee_msat - amount * fee_percent_ppm / 1_000_000`.
+The authoritative value is only known once `P` is claimed, though: `SERVICE` credits `k1=P` with the amount paid minus this fee, and the `WALLET` confirms it the same way it confirms the value of any note, from `maxWithdrawable` at the informational GET, then locks it in by rotating `P` into a fresh `k1'` of that same net value (see the minting diagram).
+This is meant to cover whatever routing cost `SERVICE` incurs paying out this note when it is eventually melted and gives operators an incentive to run a mint.
+A `SERVICE` that omits this entry is assumed fee-free.

 ```mermaid
 sequenceDiagram
     actor Alice